After installing FlexTools and restarting Sketchup you may get the following loading error:

 The error is happening because these two files have an older version than SketchUp requires, and FlexTools needs these files for it's own operations.

-- This bug seems to be finally solved in Sketchup 2019 !
+This bug seems to have been finally solved in Sketchup 2019 !
 Consider upgrading!

-- Note that this solution doesn't not always work.
+If neither of the above works, try the following.
+Note that this solution does not always work!
 We've had some customers report success.
 Other customers eventually updated to Sketchup 2019 which solved the issue.

 We do not take any responsibility over the contents of the files below.